-- Drizzle the glaze 2-3 more times during the cooking process, spacing as evenly as you can, with the final drizzle during the last half hour.
+- Drizzle the glaze 2-3 more times during the cooking process, spacing as evenly as you can, with the final drizzle during the last 20 minutes without the foil.

 - Let ham rest for 10 minutes before carving.
 Serve with any reserved sauce or pan drippings.

 I do love turkey (especially with GRAVY), but am a huge ham fan, too… This sounds so tasty!!

 I freaking love turkey.
 BUT, I also freaking love ham.
 This sounds amazing :)

 We love ham too . . but we also love turkey so we have both!
 Dude, this ham looks incredible!!!!

 I for one like having alternate main courses for Thanksgiving.
 I have had ham and prime rib on different occasions.